 Cooking chocolate.
 The better quality chocolate you use for chocolate mousse, the better the mousse will be in the end.
 I actually use a dark chocolate for this recipe and add the mint extract in, instead of using choc mint chocolate.

 The chocolate purchased from the baking aisle of the grocery store will melt properly and smooth.
-Eating chocolate from the confectionary aisle can harden inconsistently and could cause your mousse to split (another reason why I use mint extract in choc mint mousse).
+Eating chocolate from the confectionary aisle can harden inconsistently and could cause your mousse to split.

 Thickened cream.
-You want to use cream that is suitable for whipping.
+You want to use pure cream, thickened cream or heavy cream that is suitable for whipping (the label will normally tell you).
 Don't use non-fat or skim cream as these don't provide as fluffy a texture.
-You want to use pure cream, thickened cream or heavy cream.
-Check the label to see if it can be whipped.

 Mint Extract.
 You can find this in the baking aisle of the supermarket.
 It has a milder taste than mint chocolate which is why I prefer to use it in this recipe.
 I want the quality of the chocolate to shine with just a hint of mint flavour at the end.